-Ever wondered what to do with the and herbs you use regularly, so you don't have to search through dozens of jars to find the one you want?
+Ever wondered what to do with the spices and herbs you use regularly, so you don't have to search through dozens of jars to find the one you want?

 Gourmet Fusion has the answer with these cute little mini spice canisters, each with an airtight colorful acrylic lid, and a mini spoon that slots neatly into the side when not in use.
 They can be found online as a set of four, or you can find them in our Solana Beach store at the Leaping Lotus.
-They also make a great for someone who likes to cook, or a host or hostess gift.
+They also make a great gift for someone who likes to cook, or a host or hostess gift.

 Spices are derived from aromatic seeds, berries, buds, roots, or barks, and they are used to enliven many dishes.
 Here are just a few of the common ones.